 - Consume expired food or eat leftovers that have been stored for more than two or three days.

 - Have a genetic predisposition to bacterial infection.

-- Having a compromised immune system due to an immunodeficiency disorder, HIV / AIDS, diabetes, cancer or cancer treatment, kidney disease or taking steroid medications.
+- I have a compromised immune system due to an immunodeficiency disorder, HIV / AIDS, diabetes, cancer or cancer treatment, kidney disease, or steroid medications.

 - Have a chronic illness

-- Do not wash your hands often, especially after using the bathroom, touching pet feces, touching reptiles or touching raw food or food contaminated with bacteria.
+- Do not wash your hands often, especially after using the bathroom, touching pet feces, handling reptiles, or touching raw food or food contaminated with bacteria.

 - Significant exposure to a person with a bacterial disease.